Special Promos | Shooting Lab | PressureTrace | LoadForce | CED Chron | Commercial | View Shopping Cart

 LoadForce-250™

 Experienced shooters have long understood consistent neck tension is critical to achieving extreme accuracy.
 Mechanical and electronic devices to measure neck tension have been offered to shooters but they were incapable of measuring the proper forces.
-Even worse the numbers these devices captured were not calibrated to a standard measure and were not linear (a reading of 100 was not twice the force of 50).
+Even worse, the numbers these devices captured were not calibrated to a standard measure and were not linear (a reading of 100 was not twice the force of 50).
+LoadForce was the first calibrated high speed measurement device that would capture the peak neck tension as a bullet was seated.

-Until now measuring recoil required expensive lab equipment and typical stationery test method employed by most labs produce measurements that are not reflective of the actual recoil "felt" by a shooter.
-The LoadForce-250™ will capture the actual peak force imparted to a shooter's shoulder and when connected to a PC will capture the entire recoil force curve.
+Until LoadForce, measuring recoil required expensive lab equipment and typical stationery test method employed by most labs produce measurements that are not reflective of the actual recoil "felt" by a shooter.
+The LoadForce-250™ captured the actual peak force imparted to a shooter's shoulder and when connected to a PC will capture the entire recoil force curve.
+Unfortunately the product was primarily purchased by butt pad and muzzle brake companies to measure recoil.
+Only a few were purchased for its intended primary purpose.
+LoadForce was not an ideal recoil meter and most of the firmware investment was to make it work on either a conventional or arbor press.
+A reincarnation will likely be two different products.

-New technology called a "compression" gage enclosed in a stainless steel anvil fits any single stage reloading or arbor press for measuring neck tension.
-When used behind the butt of a rifle in a special "recoil jig", they same sensor can measure recoil.
+New technology called a "compression" gage enclosed in a stainless steel anvil would fit any single stage reloading or arbor press for measuring neck tension.
+When used behind the butt of a rifle in a special "recoil jig", they same sensor could measure recoil.

-The LoadForce-250™ meter contains a programmed microprocessor to analyze and display data on a 4 line LCD display.
-A hardware key calibrated for each sensor ensures measurements are fully linear from 0 - to 250 pounds of force.
-Four buttons allow control of various functions and modes.
+The LoadForce-250™ meter contained a programmed microprocessor to analyze and display data on a 4 line LCD display.
+A hardware key calibrated for each sensor ensured measurements were fully linear from 0 - to 250 pounds of force.
+Four buttons allowed control of various functions and modes.

-When connected to a PC using the optional ForceScope™ software and cable; a full force curve can be captured.
+When connected to a PC using the optional ForceScope™ software and cable; a full force curve could be captured.

 Measuring Neck Tension

-Bullets are started in a conventional way then "finish seated" using the meter.
-The force required to push the bullet into the neck of each case is automatically displayed on the meter for each round.
+Bullets were started in a conventional way then "finish seated" using the meter.
+The force required to push the bullet into the neck of each case was automatically displayed on the meter for each round.

-The loader then simply sorts rounds as they are loaded according to neck tension.
-Loads of similar neck tension will always produce more consistent pressures, lower velocity deviation and therefore smaller groups.
-The meter also helps detect neck rings, rough or dirty necks and other problems that will reduce load performance.
+The loader then simply sorted rounds as they were loaded according to neck tension.
+Loads of similar neck tension always produced more consistent pressures, lower velocity deviation and therefore smaller groups.
+The meter also helped detect neck rings, rough or dirty necks and other problems that would reduce load performance.

-For high volume reloaders it is not necessary to remanufacture loads with higher or lower neck tension.
+For high volume reloaders it was not necessary to remanufacture loads with higher or lower neck tension.
 Just box them up and shoot!
-Each box may "print" in a slightly different location but will be far more consistent then if they contained rounds with "mixed" neck tension.
+Each box just "printed" in a slightly different location but was be far more consistent then if they contained rounds of "mixed" neck tension.

 We have all seen shooters take a piece of brass that shot a "flyer" and throw it across the range so they never use it again.
 Often some expletives accompany that gesture.
 Brass does not necessarily "work harden" uniformly ...especially if it has been used to shoot different loads.
 And, simply keeping track of how many times a piece of brass has been fired will not ensure the neck tensile properties of a lot of brass remains uniform.